zhuruijie16/Scripts_CE/README.md

 # Scripts_MCE
-This repo contains necessary scripts used to generate the Multi-Center-Environment (MCE) model for ML learning
+This repo contains necessary scripts used to generate the Multi-Center-Environment (MCE) model for ML